In life, we can hold on to a lot of anger and resentment.

 Research has shown that you cannot suppress negative emotions.
 And indeed, if it appears you have (based on your behavior), your limbic system tells a different story and remains highly active.

-Instead, it is better to become aware of your emotions, recognizing and labeling them, and interrupting and calming your response.
+Instead, it is better to become aware of your emotions, recognize and label them, and interrupt and calm your response.

 “I feel tense,” “My heart is beating so fast,” or “I am scared.”